US Sales Tax for NRI E-Commerce Sellers: A Complete Guide

 |---|---|---|

 Key point for NRI sellers: You do not need to be physically present in the US to trigger economic nexus.
-If your Amazon or Shopify store sells $100,000 worth of products to customers in Texas, you have economic nexus in Texas and must collect Texas sales tax — even if you are operating entirely from India.
+If your Amazon or Shopify store sells $100,000 worth of products to customers in Texas, you may establish economic nexus in Texas and may be required to register, collect, and remit Texas sales tax in accordance with Texas law — even if you are operating entirely from India.

 ---